projecteulerlover/multithreaded-file-merger/README.md

 ## Assumptions
 1. No other tool is using the same disk location (input, output, and temp files are not locked while aggregating).

 2. Does not attempt to do error handling for misreads/miswrites.

 3. The disk can hold all the input files and the merged file at the same time.
 At most 2x the size of the input files are stored simultaneously.

+## Tests

+Three test sets have been included.

+The directories `tests/data/test_0` and `tests/data/test_1` contain tests for the tool's business logic.

+The directory `tests/data/large_test` contains 10 test folders with 10657 words each.